 FODMAP notes

-Spring onions have recently had a low FODMAP threshold added.
-They are low FODMAP in 75g serves and contain moderate amounts of fructose in serves of 97g or more.
+Spring onion greens and leek greens are low FODMAP and a great way to add onion flavour.
+Spring onion greens are low FODMAP in 75g serves and contain moderate amounts of fructose in serves of 97g or more.

 I have tried to keep everything else low or no FODMAP.
 Make sure you use a low FODMAP stock if you’re using stock.
 I have a recipe for low FODMAP vegetable stock here.